 - Ensure an agreed supervision contract is in place;

 - Prepare an agenda which is shared with the supervisee prior to the session;

-- Deliver supervision that is an appropriate balance of management oversight of cases, performance and reflection which also meets HCPC Social Work Standards of conduct, performance and ethics;
+- Deliver supervision that is an appropriate balance of management oversight of cases, performance and reflection which also meets the Social Work England Practice Standards of conduct, performance and ethics;

 - Ensure health and wellbeing of the Social Worker is discussed and identify and action plan against any stressors affecting the Social Worker;

 - Discuss any learning & development opportunities and how it has affected the practice of the supervisee.
 This is important to ensure learning and development is planned to meet organisational and professional effectiveness and objectives.
 Discuss any progression opportunities;

 - Ensure the Social Worker updates any agreed goals, timescales and outcomes / actions relating to the service user onto the IT system case management files (ICS in Children's Services, LAS in Adult's Services);

 - Record any management oversight (actions / recommendations / decisions) within the supervision record.
 If oversight occurs outside of the supervision process this should be recorded on the case file; in Children's Services this should be on a Management Oversight case note;

 - Ensure a record of the personal outcomes for the supervisee from the session is placed on the Manager's supervision SharePoint site.
 Enable the Social Worker to contribute and agree to the record (Appendix 1: Supervision Record).

 Supervision and continuing professional development (CPD) is linked to a Social Workers continued registration with Social Work England.